Orlando Hernández: 1998

-In his first year in the Major Leagues in 1998, Hernández posted a 12-4 record with a 3.13 ERA.
+In his first year in the Major Leagues in 1998, Hernández posted a 12–4 record with a 3.13 ERA.
 He was part of the Yankees' 1998 World Series-winning team that defeated the San Diego Padres.
 He finished in fourth place in AL Rookie of the Year voting.

 1999

 Hernández enjoyed his best year as a major league pitcher in 1999; he had a 17–9 record and set career highs in strikeouts (157) and innings pitched (214.1) as a Yankee.
 In one comical moment during a game against the New York Mets on June 5, 1999, Hernández fielded a ground ball by Rey Ordóñez and hurled his glove with the ball in it at first base to get the out.
-After the regular season, he was selected the Most Valuable Player in the American League Championship Series.
-The Yankees would eventually win their second straight World Series title against the Atlanta Braves.
+In the American League Championship Series, he was the starter in Game 1 and Game 5 against the Boston Red Sox.
+In fifteen combined innings over the two games, he allowed four runs (three earned) and was named ALCS MVP when the Yankees won the series in five games.
+In the 1999 World Series against the Atlanta Braves, he started Game 1 against Greg Maddux and allowed just one run on seven innings to earn the win in a series the Yankees won in a sweep.

 2000

-Hernández went 12-13 with a 4.51 ERA during the 2000 regular season.
+Hernández went 12–13 with a 4.51 ERA during the 2000 regular season.
 The Yankees then won their third straight World Series title, defeating the New York Mets.
-Over his first three postseasons from 1998–2000, Hernández performed well, going 8-1 with a 2.23 ERA.
+Over his first three postseasons from 1998 to 2000, Hernández performed well, going 8–1 with a 2.23 ERA.

 2001

-Hernández went 4-7 with a 4.85 ERA in 17 games (16 starts).
+Hernández went 4–7 with a 4.85 ERA in 17 games (16 starts).
 The Yankees played in the World Series for the fourth year in a row, but were defeated by the Arizona Diamondbacks.

 2002

-Hernández went 8-5 with a 3.64 ERA and one save in 24 games (22 starts).
+Hernández went 8–5 with a 3.64 ERA and one save in 24 games (22 starts).
 With his fifth straight postseason entry, the Yankees faced the Anaheim Angels in the 2002 ALDS, but lost the series.